weaveworks/weave-gitops/doc/incidents/issues-3907/README.md

     And release PR cannot be merged cause not released

     When releaser approves it
-    Then release process starts
+    Then release workflow starts
-    And release PR cannot merge it cause release hasn't happened
+    And release PR cannot be merged as not yet release workflow ended

-    When release process ends
+    When release workflow ends
-    Then release PR is merged by bot
+    Then release PR is merged by release bot
 ```
 A solution to achieve the semantics that only `approved and released` release PRs could be merged, could be achieved
 by extending our current `branch merge protection`: